top of page

 Students who study and practice this language develop their own unique way of communicating information and concepts through visual gestures and facial expressions.
 The greatest reward, by far, is the confidence and joy the students experience when they are able to communicate with the Deaf.

-ASL: Conversational 1
+Conversational ASL 1

 Suggested Age: